EzrhyalXiao/matlab_workshop/README.md

 ## 🚀 Key Features

-- **Comprehensive Code Examples**: Each code snippet is accompanied by comments and explanations, making it easy for you to understand and modify.
+- **Code Examples**: Each code snippet is accompanied by comments and explanations, making it easy for you to understand and modify.
 - **Real-World Applications**: Discover how MATLAB is used to solve real-world problems, from fluid dynamics to financial modeling.
-- **Interactive Workshops**: Engage with hands-on exercises that will sharpen your skills and deepen your understanding of MATLAB.
+- **Algorithm Reproduction and Improvement**: Engage with hands-on exercises that will sharpen your skills and deepen your understanding of MATLAB.